We are happy to offer our first items of genealogy and

-John Hodgkin (Hotchkin) of Guilford CT and Descendents
+Hodgkin (Hotchkin) of Guilford, CT and his Descendents by

 The Oneida (NY) and Wallingford (CT) Perfectionists, from Charles Nordhoff's The Communistic Societies of the United States (1875).
 See our Madison County, NY page for more information.